Uncovering Competency Gaps in Large Language Models and Their Benchmarks: Discussion

 \section{Discussion}

+We have introduced a simple new method, Competency Gaps, which helps automatically identify gaps in benchmark coverage as well as gaps in model performance.
+We demonstrated the utility of this method, by performing example analyses on five models and a sampling of popular benchmarks.
+We also show that the method is robust to changes in the underlying sparse autoencoder and perturbations of the data.

-Our analysis revealed a structural imbalance in a sample of popular benchmarks.
+Our benchmark gap analysis revealed a structural imbalance in a sample of popular benchmarks.
 For example, the benchmarks strongly emphasized concepts related to authority, control, and instruction-following, while neglecting complementary concepts related to polite refusals, meta-cognition, and meta-discussion about the AI itself.
 When evaluating across a benchmark suite, such skewed representation within the benchmarks may skew our perception of model capabilities.
 Our method also identified potential coverage gaps in specific benchmarks, pinpointing missing concepts that seemed relevant to each benchmark's scope.

 A similar bias toward sycophancy and instruction-following emerged in the model gap analysis.
-Here, positive or sycophantic concepts score highest, while opposing concepts (such as those linked to rejecting requests or setting boundaries) score lowest.
+Here, positive or sycophantic concepts score highest, while opposing concepts (e.g. those linked to rejecting requests or setting boundaries) score lowest.
 While this is likely due in part to instruction-based post-training, we note that model gaps and benchmark gaps are heavily intertwined, and that benchmark gaps may lead to model gaps --- model developers may unknowingly overlook (or be disincentivized to address) model weaknesses that are poorly covered by existing benchmarks.
+This entanglement is also visible in widely-used benchmarks: MMLU~\citep{hendrycks2020measuring} privileges factual recall over capabilities like calibrated refusal or meta-cognition, and SWE-Bench~\citep{jimenez2023swebench} encodes a narrow slice of software engineering (Python patches against unit tests).
+Models tuned for these benchmarks then look strongest along the concepts those benchmarks over-represent.
+Concretely, CG identifies \emph{compilation} and \emph{computer security} as among the most underrepresented concepts in SWE-Bench --- consistent with the absence of any compiler or security repository among its twelve constituent projects --- and surfaces missing historical coverage in MMLU (e.g., the Arab Spring and the Cuban Missile Crisis); we report these findings in Appendices~\ref{app:add_results_conventional_swe_bench} and~\ref{app:add_results_conventional_mmlu}.